centrahq/api-documentation/pages/01.overview/08.custom-attributes/docs.md

 #### Product category video

-File upload is easy to manage for limited number of
+File upload is easy to manage for a limited number of videos.

 [snippet summary="Product category video"]
 ```php